aiminy/3UTR-Seq/README.md

 ```
 After this, you can load strand-specific BigWig to IGV to visualize DoGs.
 The following is an example to show DoGs
 ![Image of DoGs](inst/extdata/DoGs.png)
+The above Figure shows two samples under two conditions(KCl-treated and untreated).
+It is clear that we can observe a DoG in the downstream of CXXC4 gene in KCl-treated sample(labeled by red arrow).